How to Document a Process

 - For compliance or conformance to quality assurance standards such as ISO 9001 or in specific industries such as the AS9100 or American military standards.

-- Provide operational efficiency, consistency, and reduce the potential risk of poor quality and or rework.
+- Provide operational efficiency and consistency, and reduce the potential risk of poor quality and or rework.

 As with all documentation, there will be a cost for developing and maintaining them, but this cost will be more than offset by the benefits of using the documentation.

 Business process documentation should be part of a framework where the organization's policies, processes, and procedures are interconnected and aligned to achieve business outcomes.
 Ideally, they should all be in one place and reference each other.

 - Set guidelines, rules, strategic goals, and even regulatory rules under which an organization operates.